 1. A sales cycle is longer – Buying a skincare product takes less time than subscribing to software because in the first case you buy for yourself, you are the decision-maker and the sale size is probably small.

 But in the B2B buying process, 2 and more members are usually included in the decision-making process (marketing manager, CMO, CEO), the research process is deeper and once you subscribe to a pricing plan, you should pay regularly not to lose your software access.
 Longer relations, stronger commitment and consequently, harder decision.

 2. B2B consumer market is narrower – Users who search for and need smartphones are far more than those who need customer engagement or customer loyalty tools.
+For businesses looking to strike a balance between these differing demands, one approach is to consider how to add Google reviews to website.
 That’s why your ad should be directed to the right groups and be designed in an optimal way so you don’t lose lead generation and sales opportunities.